 Daylight at The Black Lodge, San Anselmo, CA.

-To me mastering is not all about equipment, although it’s nice to have, and of course I continue to grow my arsenal.
-It’s about attention to detail and collaboration.
+To me mastering is not only about equipment, although it’s nice to have, it’s also about attention to detail and collaboration.
 What I offer is quality time spent with your songs; listening to revisions over a period of several days in my studio and in several other environments.
 I also bring an artist’s perspective, having been on your end of the mastering process while being involved in the production of over 25 albums over the years.
 This has led me to a more collaborative mastering process.
 I like to have at least three days with a project; absorbing the material, uploading revisions, collecting your feedback, and repeating (but rush projects are welcome, too!).

 I use a combination of analog and digital EQs, compressors and limiters, frequency analyzers and meters, but always get your material out of the box for the crucial compression and EQ phase.
 In my experience, this is the key to giving some life back to digital recordings or preserving the life of analog recordings.